dshah02/ACM_Poker/README.md

 ### Running the Demo

-To run a demonstration of the poker system, simply execute:
+To run a demonstration of the poker game with visual interface:

 ```bash
 python game.py